Oluwole-Faluwoye/Jenkins-Gradle-Maven-Master-Client-Architecture-project/Jenkins-Runbook.md

 ID: Maven-Build-Env-Credential
 Save
 Credentials: Select Maven-Build-Env-Credential
-Host Key Verification Strategy: Non Verifying Verification Strategy
+Host Key Verification Strategy: (Non Verifying Verification Strategy )

+In (Prod), you don't do this, see how its done in the gradle setup

 Availability: Keep this agent online as much as possible NODE PROPERTIES
 Select Environment variables